 Why are they called cowboy beans?
 The story goes that beans were an easy, protein-packed food for cowboys to carry with them, as all they needed to prepare them was water.
 The ground beef and seasonings were likely added later to give more flavor and substance to the meal.

-• Yellow mustard – Adds a wonderful flavor.
+- Yellow mustard – Adds a wonderful earthy flavor without making these taste like mustard.

 How to Make Cowboy Beans